aireuhl/ed/2_written_elements.md

 <br>and its Impact on Future Archival Protocols
 </b></i>

-In my first quarter at UCLA, I elected to take Professor Anne Gilliland’s Archives, Records, and Memory as my first non-core class in the program.
+In my first quarter at UCLA, I elected to take Professor Anne Gilliland’s <i>Archives, Records, and Memory</i> as my first non-core class in the program.
 Throughout the course, we continually examined the historical and global role of archives as both community memory repositories, as well as records of power.
 Inspired by our discussions on contemporary archival and record-related issues, I wrote the following paper as a way to connect my interest in technology, privacy, and queer rights with archival practice.

 A full-text PDF of the essay can be downloaded here.
 You can view the essay in browser here.